WHAT'S GOING ON

 5. An "Outsider-First" Mentality

 Because we are a plant from Kingdom Wrestling, we are used to being in secular spaces.
-We assume people in the room might be skeptical or nervous, so we go out of our way to explain why we do what we do throughout the night.
+We assume people in the room might be skeptical or nervous, so we go out of our way to explain why we do what we do throughout.

 The Bottom Line: We make faith accessible by taking it off the pedestal and putting it on the ground floor (or, in this case, the basement).